SampleSizeShop/mixedPower/README.md

 ```
 * Run the simulation study.
 By default, data files and figures will be written to the
 current working directory.
 The study.data.dir and study.figures.dir arguments can
 be used to override the defaults.
-Empirical results require a SAS (v9.4) installation.
+Empirical results require a SAS (v9.4) installation,
+with sas.exe available in the system PATH.
-They take several days to run, and so are turned off by default.
-A copy of the empirical
+The empirical results take several days to run, and so are turned off by default.
-results are included in the R package.
+A copy of the empirical results are included in the R package.
 ```R
 > runSimulationStudy(study.data.dir="myDataDir", study.figures.dir="myFiguresDir", study.runEmpirical=FALSE)
 ```